What is a blue tiger?

 Cryptozoologists continue to study and research the animals, hoping to get some kind of proof that they are real.
 Some scientists believe the animals are an example of a non-threatening mutation resulting from genetics, much like the coloration of the endangered white tiger.
 A pair of recessive alleles, or gene forms, known as the non-agouti allele and the dilute allele, are cited as possible reasons for the blue tiger’s coloration, as are several other alleles.

-See also What are monkfish?
+See also What is debarking a dog?

 Domestic cats with this color, such as the Russian Blue variety, help serve as proof that that cat color can exist in a larger form.
 If a blue tiger really did exist, the researchers say it would like to have been very faded, with no visible band due to its color.
 Blue examples of other wild cats such as bobcats have also been reported.
 The interest in hunting the tiger, together with the rarity of its recessive genes, may explain its rarity or extinction.